victorts1991/my-money/README.md

 # my-money
-A simple personal finance control built with React and Redux.
+A simple personal finance control with reponsive design built with React, TypeScript and Redux.

 ![Demo Video](demo_video.gif)